Besendorfer/Sphero-angularjs/README.md

 Once node and bower are installed, it is also necessary to install grunt globally.
 Again, just use *npm* to do this with `npm install -g grunt-cli`.

 Once everything is set up, all that is necessary is to run rosbridge with `roslaunch rosbridge_server rosbridge_websocket.launch`, and then run your code with `grunt serve`.

+**Note**: The code to change/add to, to control the Sphero is found in app/modules/intruder/intruder.controller.js